Animal welfare and rights in China

-Animal welfare and rights in the People's Republic of China is a topic of growing interest.
-China has had limited animal protections by international standards, and animal-rights activists have condemned the treatment of animals in the country.
-Movements towards animal welfare and animal rights are expanding in China, including among homegrown Chinese activists, but still face resistance from some Chinese people.
+The People's Republic of China has limited animal protections by international standards, and animal-rights activists have condemned the treatment of animals in the country.
+Protests and movement towards animal welfare and animal rights have expanded in China, but face resistance from the Chinese government.

-Legislation
+Regulation

+In the late 1950s, the PRC increased state control over the trade of wild animals classified as national treasures.
+China's first national policy frame work for wild animal conservation was the September 1962 Instructions of the State Council on the Active Protection and Rational Utilization of Wild Animal Resources.
+The directive primarily aimed to regulate hunting to ensure that animal stocks were not exhausted, noting that wild animals were an important source of protein as well as products that "have played an important role in improving people's lives and generating foreign currency."
+It emphasized the idea that "wild animals are the country's natural wealth".

 There are currently no nationwide laws in China that explicitly prohibit the mistreatment of animals, except for a more generic law protecting wildlife.
-However, the World Animal Protection notes that some legislation protecting the welfare of animals exists in certain contexts, especially ones used in research and in zoos.
+However, World Animal Protection notes that some legislation protecting the welfare of animals exists in certain contexts, especially ones used in research and in zoos.

 In 2006, Zhou Ping of the National People's Congress introduced a proposal for a nationwide animal-protection law in China, but it did not move forward.

 In September 2009, the first comprehensive Animal protection law of the People's Republic of China was drafted, but it has not made any progress as of 2013.

 In 2014, China received an E out of possible grades A, B, C, D, E, F, G on World Animal Protection's Animal Protection Index.
 That same year, Chinese law was amended so as to drop the mandatory requirement of testing cosmetics on animals for all Chinese-made cosmetic products, though the law still required imported cosmetics to be tested on animals in order to be legally sold in China.